SESYNC-ci/introdb-lesson/_slides/sql.md

 <!--split-->

 Reviews came back from the manuscript you submitted to Nature on the portal mammals project.
-The always humble reviewer #2 suspects bias introduced by the surveyor and recommends controling for the identity of the observer that conducted each survey.
+The always humble Reviewer #2 suspects bias introduced by the surveyor and recommends controling for the identity of the observer that conducted each survey.

 The "Script" tab tells us about an existing table by showing a command that would create an empty table with the same fields.
 {:.fragment data-fragment-index="1"}